replicatedhq/replicated-docs/docs/enterprise/installing-embedded-cluster.md

 After the installation command finishes, note the `Kotsadm` and `Login with password (will not be shown again)` fields in the output of the installation command.
 Then, log in to the admin console to complete the application setup, run preflight checks, and deploy.
 See [Completing Application Setup and Deploying](installing-app-setup).

+## Next Step

+(Optional) You can add nodes to the cluster.
+See [Adding Nodes to Kubernetes Installer Clusters](cluster-management-add-nodes).